 Applications for international student admission must be submitted by July 1 for the Fall semester and December 1 for the Spring semester.
-In country applicants must apply by July 15 for Fall semseter and December 15 for Spring semester.
-Applications and information packets are available in the LMC Admissions Office and online.
+Applications and information packets are available in the LMC Admissions & Records Office and online.
 For information, call (925) 439-2181, extension 7500.